lwjohnst86/analyzing-cohorts-course/chapter1.md

 - Lastly, do the same thing but for `prevalent_chd`.

 `@hint`
-- Use the same syntax as for the MI code.
+- Use the same syntax as for the `prevalent_mi` code.

 `@sample_code`
 ```{r}